zgoel317/open-unlearning/community/benchmarks/template/README.md

 - [ ] **Hyperparameters & Search Space:** Specify key hyperparameters, their search ranges, number of trials etc.
 - [ ] **Computational Setup:** Mention the type and number of GPUs used.
-- [ ] **DeepSpeed Configuration:** If any modifications were made to the default DeepSpeed config, specify them here.
+- [ ] **DeepSpeed Configuration** (if used): If any modifications were made to the default DeepSpeed config, specify them here.
 (You may include the config as a code block.)
 - [ ] **Other Details:** Any additional setup details crucial for reproducing your method.

 To replicate your results, provide a `run.sh` script that contains all necessary commands to reproduce the final results.
 Ensure the script is well-documented.